scriptkid-py/chouieur-food/RENDER_DEPLOYMENT_GUIDE.md

 - **Build Command**: `npm ci && npm run build`
 - **Start Command**: `npm start`

+**⚠️ Important**:
-**⚠️ Important**: Make sure to remove the `postinstall` script from package.json as it can cause build loops on Render.
+- Make sure to remove the `postinstall` script from package.json as it can cause build loops on Render
+- Ensure all build dependencies (TypeScript, PostCSS, Tailwind) are in the main `dependencies` section

 ### 2. Environment Variables
 Add these environment variables in Render dashboard: